syl20bnr/spacemacs/README.md

 - `dotspacemacs/init` is triggered at the very beginning of `Spacemacs` loading.
 - `dotspacemacs/config` is triggered at the very end of `Spacemacs` loading.

+### Custom variables

+Custom variables configuration from `M-x customize-group` which are automatically saved by Emacs are stored at the end of your `~/.spacemacs` file.

 ## Main principles